nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 - Developers: rising token price provides more security for their users, without significantly raising the cost to developers
 - Token holders: rising token price increases the value of their tokens

+The Nervos Common Knowledge Base is built explicitly for secure value preservation, instead of cheap transaction fees.
+This critical positioning will attract store of value users, similar to the user community of Bitcoin, instead of medium of exchange users.

+Medium of exchange use cases have a tendency to always push a blockchain network toward centralization, in pursuit of greater efficiency and low fees.
+Without significant fee income for infrastructure operators that secure the network (miners or validators), security must be funded through monetary inflation, or is simply under-funded.
+Monetary inflation is detrimental to long-term holders, and under-funded security is detrimental to any stakeholder of the network.

+Store of value users however, have strong demands for censorship resistance and asset security.
+They rely on miners to provide this, and in turn compensate them for their role.
+In a store of value network, these parties have aligned interests.

+Though in other networks long-term holders may be considered "speculators", token holders are direct contributors to the total value of Nervos Network.
+These users create demand for the native tokens, which contributes to the network's increased security budget.

-By aligning the incentives of all participants, a united Nervos community can grow and the economic value of the network also becomes hard-fork resistant.
+By aligning the incentives of all participants, a united Nervos community can grow, and the aligned economic system of the network will also be hard-fork resistant.

 ### 6.5 Value Capture and Value Generation